San Agustin – Gold-Silver

 Both of Argonaut’s deposits are predominantly gold-rich and are described as intermediate sulphidation systems hosted by calcareous clastic rocks.
 Similar rocks have been described on Azure’s San Agustin property.

 San Agustin is located 80km north of the city of Durango (population >600,000) in the state of Durango.
+An international airport services the city with daily flights connecting directly to destinations within México and connections to the United States.
 The property is served by highways and roads (located 7km from Federal Highway #45) with nearby infrastructure that includes the state power grid, local labour and logistical support.